s2t2/sbsim/README.md

 ### Pre-commit Hooks

-We are using pre-commit hooks to perform code formatting and import sorting.
+We are using pre-commit hooks to perform code formatting, import sorting, and code linting.
 These actions will take place on each commit.

 To enable the pre-commit hooks, you must perform a one-time setup by running `pre-commit install`.
 This will update ".git/hooks/pre-commit".